Supporting Children When A Family Member Dies During COVID-19

 Key points to remember about supporting children when a family member dies during COVID-19

 He aroha whakatō, he aroha puta mai.
 If kindness is sown, then kindness you shall receive (Māori proverb).

-- the restrictions due to COVID-19 make it more challenging to meet the needs of your child when a family member dies from COVID-19 infection
+- when there are restrictions due to COVID-19, these make it more challenging to meet the needs of your child when a family member dies from COVID-19 infection

-- the restrictions are likely to affect the ability to visit a sick and dying loved one
+- COVID-19 restrictions are likely to affect the ability to visit a sick and dying loved one

 - the restrictions are also likely to affect the ability to connect with friends and whānau and to comfort each other

 - when it isn't possible to visit a loved one who is dying, it is important to create new opportunities to help your child in this process